Parenting a defiant ODD child or teen could be your hardest job ever.

 –From Peters and Josephson.
 Psychiatric Times, 2009.

 ODD is a disability.
 It isn’t easy to manage, but you can do it.
 Your child may need multiple medications and a large variety of approaches to therapy and behavior modification.
-You will need patience as teachers, doctors, or specialists try different approaches until they discover one that improves your child’s behavior, so hang in there!
+You will need patience as his or her teachers, doctors, or specialists try different approaches until they discover one that improves your child’s behavior, so hang in there!

 Some good news, if your child has these traits, it will be easier to improve or overcome ODD behaviors: